wasp-lang/wasp/web/docs/auth/overview.md

 `app.auth` is a dictionary with following fields:

 #### `userEntity: entity` <Required />
-The entity that represents the user.
-The fields it should have depend on the auth method you use.
+The entity representing the user.
+Its mandatory fields depend on your chosen auth method.

 #### `externalAuthEntity: entity`
 Wasp requires you to set the field `auth.externalAuthEntity` for all authentication methods relying on an external authorizatino provider (e.g., Google).
 You also need to tweak the Entity referenced by `auth.userEntity`, as shown below.